California State Legislature

 The Democratic Party currently holds veto-proof supermajorities in both houses of the California State Legislature.
-The Assembly consists of 62 Democrats and 18 Republicans, while the Senate is composed of 32 Democrats and 8 Republicans.
+The Assembly consists of 60 Democrats and 20 Republicans, while the Senate is composed of 30 Democrats and 10 Republicans.
 Except for a brief period from 1995 to 1996, the Assembly has been in Democratic hands since the 1970 election.
-The Senate has been under Democratic control since 1970, except for a brief period from 1973 to 1975.
+The Senate has been under Democratic control since 1975.